freenas/freenas-docs/userguide/tn_initial.rst

    %brand% Graphical Configuration Menu

-When the storage devices are encrypted, a prompt requests the encryption passphrase.
+If the storage devices are encrypted, a prompt requests the encryption passphrase.
 It must be correctly entered for the data on the disks to be accessible.
 When the system is licensed for High Availability (HA), the passphrase is remembered as long as either |ctrlr-term| in the HA unit